so-sc/sosc-website/src/contents/events/python-bootcamp/index.md

 ## Python BootCamp
 The Bootcamp was a series of [Python](https://www.python.org/) workshops which was held for interested students of Sahyadri.
-The main initiative of this series of workshops was to basically train the attendees/participants from beginner to advanced level in python.
+The main initiative of this series of workshops was to basically train the attendees/participants from beginner to advanced level in Python.

 Python is a general-purpose language which is designed to be simple to read and write.
 The point that it’s not a complex language is important.
 The designers placed less of an emphasis on conventional syntax, which makes it easier to work with, even for non-programmers or developers.